JuborajSujon/PH-Module-Exercise/README.md

 ### _36.6-1:_ Set and Read simple value from loacl storage

 - You can set manually key and value at local storage
 - You can also interact with javascript
 - local storage support only string data type for key and value.
 - If you try to set value by primitive data type but it will storage by string.
 Convert as like toSting()

-    > method:
+**method:**

-        localStorage.getItem("key") -- to get data
+1. localStorage.getItem("key") -- to get data
-        localStorage.setItem("key", value) -- to set data
+2. localStorage.setItem("key", value) -- to set data
-        localStorage.removeItem("key") -- to remove data
+3. localStorage.removeItem("key") -- to remove data
-        localStorage.clear() -- clear storage
+4. localStorage.clear() -- clear storage

+- work file: setReaddataLocalStorage.js

 ### _36.6-2:_ How to set and get objects to local storage

+- If you work with object , then you have to use

+  - JSON stringify to convert object to string and
+  - JSON parse to convert string to objcet
+  - You can use inside the function
+  - some time you may see window.localStorage because localStorage it window object

+- work file: setReaddataLocalStorage.js

 ### _36.6-3:_ A simple shopping cart to add product and quantity